 It’s Co-op Month: time to show off your Co-op Pride with our Co-op Month Photo Competition for staff at our Neighboring Food Co-ops!

-For some inspiration, check out some of the past Co-op Month Photo Competition Winners!
+Check out the Co-op Month Photo Competition Winners!

 - Create displays/gather staff/carve a pumpkin in your co-op using the week’s theme.